 6.1 Stay of Action.
 If, after a sale of receivables that is otherwise perfected, the seller becomes subject to an insolvency proceeding, will Brazil's insolvency laws automatically prohibit the purchaser from collecting, transferring or otherwise exercising ownership rights over the purchased receivables (a "stay of action")?
+If so, what generally is the length of that stay of action?
 Does the insolvency official have the ability to stay collection and enforcement actions until he determines that the sale is perfected?
 Would the answer be different if the purchaser is deemed to only be a secured party rather than the owner of the receivables?

 Brazilian bankruptcy law does not provide for an automatic stay.

 Notwithstanding, the insolvency official, any creditor or the Public Prosecutor's Office may call the securitisation into question by filing a lawsuit seeking the revocation of the agreement or act (the so-called 'revocation suit').
 The plaintiff must prove that the aim of the contracting parties was to defraud creditors (i.e., fraudulent collusion between the seller and the debtor regarding the original debt or between the seller and the purchaser regarding the sale of the receivable) as well as that the bankrupt estate (i.e., formerly the seller) has suffered a loss or damage.